PatternsTechGit/PT_AutoWrapper/README.md

 ## Step 4 : Update DashboardComponent

-Go to `DashboardComponent.ts` and change lineGraphData  response received  `data.result` as below :
+Go to `DashboardComponent.ts` and set the received response in  `lineGraphData` from `data.result`.
+Also we will be using `error.responseException.exceptionMessage` which will contains the error message if any...

 ```ts
 this.transactionService